Edge-reflection positivity and weighted graph homomorphisms: Abstract

 \section{Abstract}

-{Szegedy \cite{SZ7} showed that the partition function of any vertex coloring model is equal to the partition function of a complex edge coloring model.
-Using some results in geometric invariant theory, we characterize for which vertex coloring model the edge coloring model can be taken to be real valued that is, we characterize which partition functions of vertex coloring models are edge reflection positive.
-This answers a question posed by Szegedy \cite{SZ7}.
+{B. Szegedy [Edge coloring models and reflection positivity, {\sl Journal of the American Mathematical Society} {\bf 20} (2007) 969--988] showed that the number of homomorphisms into a weighted graph is equal to the partition function of a complex edge-coloring model.
+Using some results in geometric invariant theory, we characterize for which weighted graphs the edge-coloring model can be taken to be real valued that is, we characterize for which weighted graphs the number of homomorphisms into them are edge-reflection positive.
+In particular, we determine explicitly for which simple graphs the number of homomorphisms into them is equal to the partition function of a real edge-coloring model.
+This answers a question posed by Szegedy.